-Information and Facts About Alcohol
+Information and Facts about Alcohol

-Many parents worry about the decisions their children will make in college, especially since these choice can have a great impact on their health.
+Many parents worry about the decisions their children will make in college, especially since these choices can have a great impact on their health.
 One of the most common worries is that students will abuse alcohol or use drugs.
 Alcohol and drug abuse have been areas of concern on college campuses for many decades.
 1,700 college students die and an additional 599,000 are injured annually as a direct result of alcohol consumption. [i]

 Moderate alcohol use is normal, but alcohol abuse or dependence is a serious problem.
 Too much alcohol affects the central nervous system and how the brain functions.
-It affects perception, thinking, and coordination.
-It impairs judgment, reduces inhibitions, and increases aggression.
-Those who abuse alcohol are more likely than others to engage in high risk, thoughtless, or violent behaviors.
+It affects perception, thinking and coordination.
+It impairs judgment, reduces inhibitions and increases aggression.
+Those who abuse alcohol are more likely than others to engage in high risk, thoughtless or violent behaviors.

 Warning Signs of Alcohol Abuse

-- Your drinking is causing you to have social, work, financial, legal, or health problems
+- Your drinking is causing you to have social, work, financial, legal or health problems

 - You have tried unsuccessfully to cut down the amount of alcohol you consume